UofTCoders/council/course/resources/list-similar-courses-uoft.md

     - Meeting Monday

 # Not interested
 - [x] Human Biology
-    - Recommends reaching out to stats department instead.
+    - Recommends reaching out to stats department instead, see Statistics.
+- [x] Statistics
+    - already co-offering a course with Human Biology starting fall 2017.
+        - STA288H1: Statistics and Scientific Inquiry in the Life Sciences
+        - Introduction to statistics and its connection to all stages of the scientific inquiry process.
+Issues around data collection, analysis and interpretation are emphasized to inform study design and critical assessment of published research.
+Statistical software is used to conduct descriptive and inferential statistics to address basic life sciences research questions.
+        - Prerequisites: BIO230H1/BIO255H1
+        - Exclusions: STA220H1, PSY201H1, GGR270H1, ECO220Y1, ECO227Y1, SOC202H1, EEB225H1, HMB325H1, STA248H1, STA261H1, PCL376H1

 # Not applicable
 - [ ] IBBME